LiDAR, GNSS and IMU Sensor Fine Alignment through Dynamic Time Warping to Construct 3D City Maps

-This dataset provides dense 3D geometry with precise georeferencing and supports benchmarking of city mapping in GNSS-denied or obstructed environments.
+This dataset provides dense 3D geometry with precise georeferencing and supports benchmarking of city mapping in GNSS-denied or obstructed environments. { DTW performs well when the motion signal contains stop–go events and speed transients, but the cost surface becomes ambiguous under near-constant speed or prolonged stops.
+We therefore restrict warping with a Sakoe–Chiba band and seed stationary anchors; when the windowed speed variance is low we fall back to a constant-shift estimate. }

-We evaluate our method using centreline and intersection-based metrics by comparing the reconstructed 3D maps against high-resolution 2D cartographic references ~\cite{wang2025geo, wang2024multispectral}.
-The proposed method achieves a 61.4\% reduction in global alignment error, lowering the RMSE from 3.32m to 1.24m.
-The modular architecture of the pipeline enables generalization to different sensor configurations and urban layouts, supporting its applicability to broader city-scale mapping scenarios.
-To promote reproducibility and foster further research, we release our code and dataset.

-This work offers the following key contributions: \begin{enumerate} \item {LIGMA framework:} A unified sensor fusion pipeline that integrates LiDAR, GNSS, and inertial data using a novel velocity-based alignment and multi-stage registration strategy guided by GNSS/IMU priors.

-\item {Urban-scale dataset:} A high-resolution dataset covering $4.2\,\text{km}^2$ of central Perth, comprising 144{,}000 LiDAR frames with synchronized and georeferenced inertial and positioning data. \end{enumerate}